o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 Complex prefabs might require multiple entities and prefab instances.
 You can create a prefab from a combination of entities and prefab instances with the following steps:

 1. Select the entities and prefab instances you want included in the new prefab.
-You can select multiple entities and prefab instances by holding **Shift** and clicking on each entity and prefab instance.
-Alternatively, you can **Click+Drag** a selection box around a group of entities and prefab instances in Entity Outliner or in the viewport.
+You can select multiple entities and prefab instances by holding **SHIFT** and clicking on each entity and prefab instance.
+Alternatively, you can **drag** a selection box around a group of entities and prefab instances in Entity Outliner or in the viewport.
-1. In Entity Outliner, **Right-Click** one of the selected entities or prefab instances and choose **Create Prefab...** from the context menu.
+1. In Entity Outliner, **right-click** one of the selected entities or prefab instances and choose **Create Prefab...** from the context menu.
 1. In the **Save As** window, navigate to a directory within your project to save the prefab file.
 1. Provide a name for the prefab file.
 1. Choose **Save** to save the prefab file to disk.